-Chemicals in food contact materials will be included in the European Commissions' 'REFIT' work on chemicals legislation (not including REACH).
-Here also Parliamentary scrutiny and demands for better safety controls to eliminate the gaps between REACH, pesticides and food contact laws will be important.
-There will be a public consultation, where especially inputs from public health proponents will be needed.
+Chemicals in food contact materials were included in the European Commissions' 'REFIT' work on chemicals legislation (except the REACH regulation).
+The publication of the outcomes of this REFIT were expected by end of June 2019 but it keeps being postponed.
+Here also scrutiny of the new European Parliament when it comes to implementing potential recommendations for future improvements and demands for better safety controls to eliminate the gaps between REACH, pesticides and food contact laws will be important.

-4. BPA IN FOOD CONTACT MATERIALS:
+EXPECTED LEGISLATION ON PRINTED FOOD CONTACT MATERIALS: